CodyAdam/Whilec/README.md

 # 🧱 While Compiler

 This is a compiler for the While language.
-It is written in Java and compile to python.
+It is written in Java and compile to Python.
 This project has been realised by a group of 4 students of ESIR.
 The goal of this project is to learn how works and how to write a compiler.

+Features :
+- [x] Grammar lexer and parser
+- [x] AST generation
+- [x] AST Validation
+- [x] Three Adress Code generation
+- [x] Optimisation
+- [x] Target code generation
+- [x] Runtime library
+- [x] Command line interface

 Team member : [Cody ADAM](https://github.com/CodyAdam) ,[Arthur ALLAIN](https://github.com/Pataubeur), [Romain BRIEND](https://github.com/yami2200), [Thomas DELAPART](https://github.com/Thomega35)